quincycheng/katacoda-scenarios/conjur-jenkins-pipeline/conjur-project.md

-Let's test the setup by copying & updating the project
+Let's test the setup by creating a new project

 1. To create a new project, go to Demo & click ["New Item"](https://[[HOST_SUBDOMAIN]]-8081-[[KATACODA_HOST]].environments.katacoda.com/

-Enter an item name: Secure Freestyle Project
+Enter an item name: Secure Pipeline Project
 Type: Freestyle Project

 ![theimage](https://github.com/quincycheng/katacoda-scenarios/raw/master/conjur-jenkins/media/xxx.PNG)